angular/angularfire/docs/auth/router-guards.md

 # Route users with AngularFire guards

-`AngularFireAuthGuard` provides a prebuilt (`canActivate` Router Guard)[https://angular.io/api/router/CanActivate] built with `AngularFireAuth`.
+`AngularFireAuthGuard` provides a prebuilt [`canActivate` Router Guard](https://angular.io/api/router/CanActivate) using `AngularFireAuth`.
 By default unauthenticated users are not permitted to navigate to protected routes:

 ```ts
 import { AngularFireAuthGuard } from '@angular/fire/auth-guard';